-That being said — the creation of any product leaves a footprint, and the jewelry industry in particular is riddled with problematic and opaque business practices (both environmentally and socially).
+That being said — the creation of any product leaves a footprint, and the jewelry industry in particular is riddled with problematic and opaque business practices (both environmental and social).

-Abel is committed to sourcing materials and implementing practices that either reduce our impact as much as possible or, ideally, create positive ones.
-Just as importantly, we want to be transparent about when we fall short (and as a very small operation, there will be many times we do), with the goal of empowering consumers and keeping ourselves accountable.
-This page outlines ways in which we are succeeding, failing, and trying to improve.
+Abel is committed to sourcing materials and implementing practices that reduce our impact as much as possible — and ideally, create positive ones.
+Also important to us is being transparent about when we fall short, with the goal of empowering consumers and keeping ourselves accountable.
+This page outlines ways in which we are both succeeding and finding ways to improve in this mission.

 — Kelsey, founder + designer of Abel